akaver/docker-pytorch/README.md

 https://hub.docker.com/r/akaver/pytorch/tags

-Libraries installed in the image vary based on my current need.
+Libraries installed in the image at any given time vary based on my current need.
 No guarantees.
 There are many conflicting libraries and their dependencies being balanced all the time.
 YMMV.

 ## Build instructions